facebook/docusaurus/docs/api-site-config.md

 `gaTrackingId` - Google Analytics tracking ID to track page views.

 `gaGtag` - Set this to `true` if you want to use [global site tags (gtag.js)](https://developers.google.com/gtagjs/) for Google analytics instead of `analytics.js`.

+`githubHost` - Hostname of your server.
+Useful if you are using GitHub Enterprise.

 `highlight` - [Syntax highlighting](api-doc-markdown.md) options: